Frequently Asked Questions

 Once certified, how do I get chosen to observe in a tournament?

 The Tournament Director contacts the IGFTO and specifies the number of observers needed.
 An IGFTO Coordinator emails a “Call for Observers” to the entire IGFTO active membership.
 Observers sign-up on a first-come first-served basis.
+Wait lists are generated when there is an abundance of responses.

 How do I know what’s expected of me if I sign up for a tournament?